danman01/ruby-enumerables/README.md

 (5..10).reduce(:+)
 ```

- -Find the longest word in a list, without using `reduce`
+ - Find the longest word in a list, without using `reduce`
-  ["war","what","is","it","good","forrrr"]
+  `["war","what","is","it","good","forrrr"]`

  - Now try it with `reduce`